jaysgoodct-hub/Centrifugal-Governance-/README.md

 # 🌌 Centrifugal Governance: 27.6 Billion Year Model
 ### HULTBERG-72RPM-QC-2026 | Unified Cosmology Protocol

 The **Centrifugal Governance** model provides a stable, empirical alternative to the Big Bang singularity.
-By utilizing **72 RPM rotational governance** and **Xenon phase-transition** mechanics, this model accounts for a stable expansion timeline.
+By utilizing **72 RPM rotational governance** and **Xenon phase-transition** mechanics, this model accounts for a stable expansion timeline without the need for mathematical "inflation" fixes.

 ---